Massive quantum systems as interfaces of quantum mechanics and gravity: Consolidating quantum mechanics and gravity

+Work on describing post-Newtonian phases in atom interferometry considers the free propagation of the atoms along spacetime geodesics.
+The atom-light interaction is described in a covariant manner to calculate the leading order general relativistic effects~\cite{dimopoulos2008general,werner2023atom}.
+In addition, these considerations offer a possible reinterpretation of the COW experiment (see Sec.~\ref{sec:Newtonian:Schrödinger}).
+The question becomes: Can the phase shift that is detected by an atom interferometer be interpreted as a gravitational redshift?
+This interpretation was first suggested in~\cite{muller2010precision}, and was followed by a vigorous debate in the community (see Refs [236–244] in~\cite{tino2021testing}).
+The ambiguity arises because the phase shift in the atom interferometer can either be interpreted as an effective potential shift or due to redshift, which has resulted from the differences in proper times.

-It is important to note that, the inner product between quantum states in non-relativistic quantum mechanics, where there is an absolute time, is not Lorentz-invariant.
-In the position-representation, the inner product is given by
+Many of the works listed above consider interferometry of quantum states in the presence of gravity.
+Recombining the two states at the end of the interferometry process naturally involves taking a notion of an appropriate inner product.
+It is important to note that the inner product between quantum states in non-relativistic quantum mechanics, where there is an absolute time, is not Lorentz-invariant.
+In the position representation, the inner product is given by

 where $\psi_j(t,x)$ are wavefunctions and where $\delta_{j,\ell}$ is the Kronecker delta-function.
 A consequence is that two quantum states in different inertial frames or different spacetime locations cannot be consistently compared.
 Since the description of measurements and averages requires the inner product, the experimental observations cannot be described appropriately with this inner product.
-This poses a problem, often overlooked, when describing quantum interferometry in curved spacetime.
+This poses a problem often overlooked when describing quantum interferometry in curved spacetime.
+However, as long as a single laboratory frame is considered, the inner product is well-defined.
+In Sec. \ref{sec:QFTCS}, we introduce the Klein-Gordon inner product, which is appropriate for (scalar) relativistic quantum fields.

-These considerations offer a possible reinterpretation of the COW experiment (see Sec.~\ref{sec:Newtonian:Schrödinger}).
-The question becomes: can the phase shift that is detected by an atom interferometer be interpreted as a gravitational redshift?
-This interpretation was first suggested in~\cite{muller2010precision}, and was followed by a vigorous debate in the community (see Refs [236–244] in~\cite{tino2021testing}).
-The ambiguity arises because the phase shift in the atom interferometer can either be interpreted as an effective potential shift, or due to redshift which has resulted from the differences in proper times.

 If we truly wish to describe quantum systems in a manner that is consistent with general relativity, we must use a covariant formalism where the equations and the inner products are Lorentz invariant.
-Quantum field theory in curved spacetime enables such description in the low energy regime.
-After a brief introduction to quantum field theory in curved spacetime, we discuss approaches to describe a harmonic oscillator in the presence of curved spacetime using a covariant formalism.
+Quantum field theory in curved spacetime enables such a description in the low energy regime.